-MOODY'S INVESTORS SERVICE Long term rating: A31 Short term rating: P-2 Outlook: Stable Latest publication: 19 July 2022
+Long term rating: A31

+Short term rating: P-2

+Outlook: Stable

+Latest publication: 6 July 2023

+Long term rating: BBB+1

+Short term rating: A-2

+Outlook: Positive

+Latest publication: 02 December 2022

-- "Vattenfall's A3 senior unsecured rating is supported by the breadth and scale of the company's operations; its clean generation portfolio in the Nordics; a moderate contribution from regulated electricity distribution and district heating activities; an increasing contribution from contracted renewables; and its solid financial profile, with funds from operations (FFO)/net debt amounting to more than 160% (or low 40s in percentage terms excluding the temporary impact from positive margin calls on net debt)." - "Throughout 2022, we expect credit metrics to weaken, driven mainly by a high dividend payment [SEK 23.4 billion] and a gradual unwinding of the inflow that Vattenfall has seen materialising through margin payments" - "On balance, however, we expect Vattenfall to continue to have very strong credit metrics this year and into 2023.
-Notably, its power generation unit will increasingly benefit from a higher price environment as its hedges roll off.
+- "Vattenfall's A3 senior unsecured rating is supported by the breadth and scale of the company's operations; its clean generation portfolio in the Nordics; a moderate contribution from regulated electricity distribution and district heating activities; an increasing contribution from contracted renewables; and its solid financial profile, with funds from operations (FFO)/net debt amounting to more than 50% (or around the high 30s in percentage terms excluding the temporary impact from positive margin calls on net debt)." - "Throughout 2023, we expect credit metrics to weaken, driven mainly by a high level of capital spending [more than SEK40 billion] an some impact still from unwinding of margin payments.
+As a consequence, we expect free cash flow to be largely negative for the year and lead to FFO/net debt in the low 20s.
+However, metrics should again strengthen quite substantially in 2024, and we expect the company's credit metrics to remain solidly positioned for the rating category over the medium term."